MHD (rapper): Criticism of police misconduct

-2019 arrest and detention
+Murder conviction

-In January 2019, his name was cited in an investigation into a murder case, dating back to July 2018, when a 23-year-old man was beaten to death in the streets of Paris during what has been reported as a fight between rival street gangs.
-Through images collected by surveillance cameras, French police found that assailants came to the crime scene using a car whose owner was identified as MHD; they later named MHD as a suspect himself.
+In January 2019, his name was cited in an investigation into a murder case, dating back to July 2018, when a 23-year-old man was beaten and stabbed to death in the streets of Paris by several youths, in the context of what has been reported as a fight between rival street gangs.
+Through images collected by surveillance cameras, French police found that assailants used a car owned by MHD; they later named MHD as a suspect himself.
 MHD was put on custody on 15 January 2019; two days later, he was indicted and charged with second-degree murder.
-Speaking through his lawyer, MHD denied any involvement in the crime, while his lawyer cited his "lack of a judicial record" and affirmed he has "never been involved in fights between street gangs", adding that she would appeal MHD being put on custody.

 Following his arrest, some of his scheduled concerts were postponed indefinitely, while several fellow rappers, including Naza and Black M, voiced their support for MHD.

+Investigators judged that he seemed to appear in the surveillance images, as well as his car, and he was also identified by several witnesses.
+Speaking through his lawyer, MHD denied any involvement in the crime, and during trial he would claim he was unaware of his car being used for criminal activities.
+His lawyer cited his lack of a judicial record, and added that she would appeal MHD being put on custody.

 In March 2020, while MHD was remanded in custody in La Santé, his lawyer stated that he had tested positive for COVID-19 and subsequently requested for MHD to be released under supervision.
 The request was rejected.

-In July 2020, after being detained on remand for 18 months, MHD was released under judicial supervision, and has awaited trial since.
+In July 2020, after being detained on remand for 18 months, MHD was released under judicial supervision.
+A three-week trial occurred in September 2023, which resulted in his conviction on September 23 for murder, and a sentence of 12 years in prison.
+Five of his eight co-defendants were also convicted and given sentences ranging from 10 to 18 years, while the other three co-defendants were acquitted.

+MHD, who has claimed his innocence since his arrest, appealed the verdict, and was released in February 2024 while pending the decision of the court of appeal.